OpenGATE/opengate/docs/source/user_guide_2_1_volumes.md

 - `rotation`: a 3x3 rotation matrix.
 Rotation of the volume with respect to the mother volume.
 We advocate the use of `scipy.spatial.transform.Rotation` to manage the rotation matrix.
 - `color`: a list of 4 values (Red, Green, Blue, Opacity), between 0 and 1, e.g. `[1, 0, 0, 0.5]`.
 Only used when visualization is on.

-Most volumes also have an option `repeat`, which must be a list of dictionaries.
-Each dictionary specifies one repetition of the volume and should have the following entries:
-- 'name'
-- 'translation'
-- 'rotation'

-Take a look at `test007` and `test017` as examples.
+Take a look at `test007` as example for simple volumes.

 ### Materials